Content in this Article

 - Basic numeracy (numbers and their relations, orders of magnitude etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. Class X level)

-Paper A and Paper B of UPSC Civil Services Mains 2018 are qualifying in nature papers and the score secured in these papers is not considered while counting the candidates’ ranking.
-However, only those aspirants, who obtain at least 25% twenty five percent in Paper A and 25% in Paper B, will be taken into consideration while making of rank list on the basis of General Studies and Optional Subjects papers.
+Paper A and Paper B of UPSC Civil Services Mains 2022 are qualifying in nature papers and the score secured in these papers are not considered while counting the candidates’ ranking.
+However, only those aspirants, who obtain at least 25% twenty-five per cent in Paper A and 25% in Paper B, will be taken into consideration while making of rank list on the basis of General Studies and Optional Subjects papers.

 Papers qualifying in nature: